 We enjoyed chit chatting and before we knew it, it was time for our first timer to split off to complete the 10k.
 We cheered her on as we headed in separate directions.
 The Pilot was also at the split and I tossed him my sleeves as it was starting to warm up and I didn't want to carry them for another 6+ miles.

-He says that this picture looks like I'm going so fast around the turn that I had to lean into it.
-In reality I'm throwing my sleeves at his feet.
-Super Spectator aka my own personal Sherpa.
+that I had to lean into it.
+In reality I'm throwing my sleeves at his

 I love that man.